celsom3/celsomireles.com/source/_posts/Five-Dollars-An-Apple.md

 > So why not give those jobs to Americans that should have those jobs in the first place?

 <br>
 > Oh they've tried.
-But it seems you can't get away with paying Americans what they you the wetbacks.
-Apparently, the white boys would only do the work for 3 times as much per hour, and only 8 hours a day to top it all off.
+But it seems you can't get away with paying Americans what they pay the wetbacks.
+Apparently, the white boys would only do the work for 3 times as much, and only 8 hours a day to top it all off.
 So that's why your apple now costs 5 dollars.

 Wow, she never thought about it like that.